-The University's institutional repository, Apollo, holds full-text digital versions of over 5,000 Cambridge PhD theses and is a rapidly growing collection deposited by Cambridge Ph.D. graduates (The University expects to hit 6,000 theses in the repository by the end of 2018.)
+The University's institutional repository, Apollo, holds full-text digital versions of over 11,000 Cambridge PhD theses and is a rapidly growing collection deposited by Cambridge Ph.D. graduates.
+Theses in Apollo can be browsed via this link.
 More information on how to access theses by University of Cambridge students can be found on the access to Cambridge theses webpage.
 The requirement for impending PhD graduates to deposit a digital version in order to graduate means the repository will be increasing at a rate of approximately 1,000 per year from this source.
 About 200 theses are added annually through requests to make theses Open Access or via requests to digitize a thesis in printed format.

 Theses can be searched in iDiscover.
 Guidance on searching for theses in iDiscover can be found here.
 Requests for consultation of printed theses, not available online, should be made at the Manuscripts Reading Room (Email: firstname.lastname@example.org Telephone: +44 (0)1223 333143).
 Further information on the University Library's theses, dissertations and prize essays collections can be consulted at this link.